-Graff acquires The Magnificence; at 243.96cts it is the largest emerald cut, D colour Flawless diamond in the world.
+Graff acquires The Magnificence.
+At 243.96cts it is the largest emerald cut D colour Flawless diamond in the world.

-The newly repolished Wittelsbach-Graff diamond is unveiled, now the largest Natural Fancy Deep Blue Internally Flawless diamond in the world, weighing 31.06cts.
+The newly repolished Wittelsbach-Graff diamond is unveiled, the largest Natural Fancy Deep Blue Internally Flawless diamond in the world, weighing 31.06cts.

 Graff opens in the Dubai Mall

-Graff opens in Tsum, Moscow2010s
+Graff opens in Tsum, Moscow

 Delaire Graff Estate hosts the second FACET charity art auction, raising an impressive R1.4million from donated works of South African art; this follows the first FACET auction hosted at Christie’s in London which raised $1.2 million in 2009.

 Two perfectly matched D Flawless heart shape diamonds exceeding 50cts each, cut from two rough diamonds sourced from the famous Letseng Mine, are unveiled as the Graff Sweethearts.

 Graff opens in the Grand Hotel Park, Gstaad.

 Graff continues to expand globally, opening its latest store in the Middle East at the opulent Burj Al Arab hotel in Dubai.

 2012 sees the opening of Graff’s newly renovated and extended flagship London store on prestigious Bond Street.